Am I Eligible?

 Other adult members of your household must also agree to participate in employment assistance activities.

-You can start the application process either online, by phone or in person.
+You can start the application process online, by phone or in person.

-- Online, use the Online Application for Social Assistance
+- Online, use the Social Assistance Digital Application:

 - By phone or in person, call or visit your local ADSAB office

 Once you’ve started the process, an intake worker will contact you to schedule an in-person meeting.
-You will be asked to bring specific documents to the meeting, so that the worker can verify:
+You will be asked to bring specific documents to the meeting, so that the caseworker can verify:

 - your personal information